horovod/horovod/docs/hyperparameter_search.rst

 After the cluster is up, you can ssh into the head node and run your Tune script there.

-Implementation (Underneath the hood)
+Implementation (underneath the hood)
 ------------------------------------

 Underneath the hood, `Ray Tune`_ will launch multiple "`trials <https://docs.ray.io/en/latest/tune/key-concepts.html#tune-run-and-trials>`__" in parallel.
 Each of these trials reference a `set of Ray actors <https://docs.ray.io/en/latest/actors.html>`__.
-For each trial, there will be 1 “coordinator actor”, and this coordinator actor will manage N training actors.
+For each trial, there will be 1 “coordinator actor,” and this coordinator actor will manage N training actors.
 One basic assumption of this implementation is that all sub-workers of a trial will be placed evenly across different machines.

 .. image:: media/tune-horovod.jpg

 Training actors will each hold a copy of the model and will create a communication group for Horovod allreduce.
 Training will execute on each actor, reporting intermediate metrics back to Tune.

-This API requires gloo as the underlying communication primitive.
+This API requires Gloo as the underlying communication primitive.
 Be sure to install Horovod with ``HOROVOD_WITH_GLOO`` `enabled <https://horovod.readthedocs.io/en/stable/install_include.html#gloo>`__.

 Common Hyperparameters